-A SWPPP has been developed for the Village DPW.
-The Highway Facility SWPPP will be created in this permit year.
+A SWPPP was developed for the Village DPW.

 b.
 Develop, record, periodically assess and modify as needed any and all measurable goals; and c.
 Select appropriate pollution prevention and good housekeeping BMPs and measurable goals to ensure the reduction of all POCs in stormwater discharges to the MEP.